 To measure the bolt pattern of a Honda Pilot, you will need to follow these steps

-- Ensure that your vehicle is parked on a level surface and the wheels are securely chocked.
+- Ensure that your vehicle is parked on a level surface and the wheels are securely choked.

-- Remove the wheel you want to measure by using a lug wrench to loosen the lug nuts, and then lifting the wheel off the ground.
+- Remove the wheel you want to measure using a lug wrench to loosen the lug nuts, then lift the wheel off the ground.

-- Locate the bolt pattern on the wheel hub – this is where the studs are attached to the hub.
+- Locate the bolt pattern on the wheel hub, where the studs are attached to the hub.

 - Measure the distance between two opposite studs that are directly across from each other using a tape measure or ruler.
 Be sure to measure from the center of each stud, not from the edges.